olsen3d/notes/coursera/Information Visualization/advanced.md

 * **Example when it is desirable?**
     * When the question is inherently spatial
         * questions that correlate a phenomenon to spatial locations/objects (do citi bike commuters tend to sdrop their bikes in proximity of subway stations?)
-        * <span class="colour" style="color: rgb(192, 204, 219);">when the question pertain a phenomenon for which spatial proximity or extent is relevant (how far has the epidemic extended from its point of origin?)</span>
+        * <span class="colour" style="color:rgb(192, 204, 219)">when the question pertain a phenomenon for which spatial proximity or extent is relevant (how far has the epidemic extended from its point of origin?)</span>
     * When the map helps find information (when familiararity matters) (election maps) (you want to find your own city on the map)

 Maps are not always the best or only solution